June 2023 Update

 Waverley LGA Flood Study

-- The letter from Council states “The adopted flood study has already been endorsed by Council and cannot be changed, neither can the categorisation of risk”.
+- The letter from Council stated “The adopted flood study has already been endorsed by Council and cannot be changed, neither can the categorisation of risk”.

 - What consultation has been undertaken?
 The letter I received in 2022 was the first I’ve heard about the Flood Study, Flood Risk Precincts and DCP changes.